Cardiovascular and Interventional Radiological Society of Europe

 Treatment

 The condition can be treated using surgery or interventional radiology, depending on the individual patient’s situation.
-It is often not possible to cure the condition by surgically removing the obstruction, and although a surgical bypass is a possible palliative treatment, it is associated with high morbidity and mortality rates.
+It is often not possible to cure the condition by surgically removing the obstruction.

 Interventional procedures can provide other options.
-For patients suffering from cancerous obstructions that cannot be surgically removed, stents placed via the gullet are a safe, palliative alternative.
+For patients suffering from cancerous obstructions that cannot be surgically removed, stents (small mesh tubes) placed via the gullet are a safe, palliative alternative.
 These procedures are performed either using fluoroscopic guidance alone or in combination with endoscopic guidance.